graphics

 Heathere says "Once the folks at Nestle realized all the skills a Mechatronics education included, they were confident I would be a good fit and be able to handle any technical challenge that came my way."

-Updated news: Less than 6 months after being hired, Heathere was promoted to a higher level of responsibility and received a sizeable pay raise with it.
+Another Update: Less than 6 months after being hired, Heathere was promoted to a higher level of responsibility and received a sizeable pay raise with it.
 Congratulations, Heathere!

 Kevin M